Textualize/textual/docs/guide/widgets.md

 Notice that Textual automatically focused the first widget, and that pressing ++tab++ and ++shift+tab++ will move focus between widgets.

+!!! note

+    You can also move focus to a widget by clicking on it.

-Now that our counter is focusable, let's add some keybindings for incrementing and decrementing the counter.
+Now that our counter is focusable, let's make it interactive by adding some key bindings and actions to it.
-To do this, we add a `BINDINGS` class variable to `Counter`, with bindings for incrementing and decrementing the counter using ++up++ and ++down++ respectively.
+To do this, we add a `BINDINGS` class variable to `Counter`, with bindings for ++up++ and ++down++.
 These new bindings are linked to the `change_count` action, which updates the `count` reactive attribute.

+With our bindings in place, we can now change the count of the _currently focused counter_ using ++up++ and ++down++.

 === "counter02.py"